-The KPSAHS Board of Directors and school administration review tuition and fees annually.
+The KPSAHS Board of Directors and School Administration reviews tuition and fees at least once annually.
 KPSAHS makes every effort to keep student costs to a minimum.
 All listed fees should be regarded as estimates that are subject to change.
-All updates will be posted on the student portal homepage at mykpsahs.com under My Finances.
+All updates will be posted on the Student Portal Homepage @ mykpsahs.com under My Finances.